• Skip to primary navigation

 Written by Dalene Heck

-Last updated on January 10, 2022
+Last updated on January 21, 2025

 If you skip down to the first photo in this post, you’ll find me, holding a fish by a napkin.

-Let’s be honest, fish are kinda slimy and gross.
+Let’s be honest… fish are kinda slimy and gross.
 And truthfully, I don’t even like how they taste, either!
-Yet if anyone asks me to go fishing in Alberta, I am all over it.
-There is something meditative about the whole process – whether it’s rocking gently in a boat waiting for that bite, or standing in waders while cool river water rushes around me – it is an experience that I will happily do over and over again.
+Yet, if anyone asks me to go fishing in Alberta, I am all over it.
+There is something meditative about the whole process – whether rocking gently in a boat waiting for that first bite, or standing in waders while cool river water rushes around me – it is an experience that I will happily do over and over again.
 (As long as someone has napkins on hand if I need to hold a fish, and/or someone else who will gladly consume whatever I catch.)

 Dalene Holding a Fish

-Dalene (barely) holding a fish
+Dalene (barely) holding a fish in northern Alberta

 Another honest declaration: I am not an expert on fishing in Alberta by any means.
 But as someone who grew up here, I know plenty of people who are!
 And so this post is a compilation of great advice from friends across the province to help out beginners who want to take to the waters to try their hand at one of Alberta’s great pastimes.